nbronson/ccstm/doc/consistency.md

 ## Comparison to MVCC

 MVCC provides snapshot isolation, which means that the transaction observes a consistent state of the world, but not necessarily the most recent state.
-Only values that are written (or explicitly marked with something like `SELECT FOR UPDATE` or Clojure's `(ensure ref)`) are guaranteed to be current.
+MVCC only guarantees that values that are written (or explicitly marked with something like `SELECT FOR UPDATE` or Clojure's `(ensure ref)`) are current at commit.
 This allows for more concurrency than a linearizable transaction, but it requires the user to have a deeper understanding of the application's semantics.
 By default, reads in CCSTM are guaranteed to reflect the current state at commit time.
-CCSTM provides `Ref.unrecordedRead` for relaxed semantics, where required for adequate concurrency.
+CCSTM provides `Ref.unrecordedRead` for relaxed semantics, where required to improve concurrency.

 Unlike multi-version concurrency control, CCSTM does not keep more than one committed version of data.
 This means that if a write is committed,